T-Troll/alienfx-tools/README.md

 - AlienFX GUI Editor - Light weighted light control tool (AWCC alternative).
 You can change lights color according to system monitoring values (CPU/GPU load, temperatures, etc), active or running application, AC or battery power and a lot more.

 ## Requirements
-- Alienware light device present into the system and have USBHID driver active.
+- Alienware light device present into the system and have USB HID driver active (`alienfx-cli` can work even if device not found, but Dell LightFX present into system).
 - `alienfx-ambient` uses DirectX for screen capturing, so you need to download and install it from [here](https://www.microsoft.com/en-us/download/details.aspx?id=35).
 - (Optional) For `alienfx-cli` and `alienfx-probe` high-level support, Alienware LightFX DLLs should be installed on your computer.
 These are automatically installed with Alienware Command Center and should be picked up by this program.
 You also should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu then "Allow 3rd-party applications" in older Desktop version
 - Windows 10+ (binary files for x64 only, but you can compile project for x86 as well).